barsoom/qt-remit/README.md

 ### Packaging qt-remit

-On macOS, the build steps above produce an application package without an icon.
+On macOS, the build steps above produce an application package.
 Drop that into your `/Applications` folder to have it available from your launcher of choice.

-On Windows, the build steps produce a self-contained binary without an icon.
+On Windows, the build steps produce a self-contained binary.
 Drop that wherever you want to execute it from and set up a link.

 ## Is it any good?